 Disease Monitoring and Reporting

 Testing for mosquito-borne diseases is one of the most important reasons for implementing a comprehensive mosquito surveillance program.
 In most cases, the diseases that mosquitoes can transmit to humans and animals can be detected in the mosquitoes themselves, weeks before they can be passed on, which gives experts the opportunity to take all of the appropriate control actions in order to reduce the risk of human disease transmission.
 We communicate these results to all appropriate local and state health departments.
 In addition, we track disease levels in neighboring locations as a means of further understanding potential risks in your community and providing essential information to protect citizens.

 It is highly recommended that any municipality or large industrial operation conduct a comprehensive mosquito surveillance program as the first step towards protecting the public health of its citizens or employees.
 The experienced team at Vector Disease Control International (VDCI) has the mosquito surveillance tools and experience to collect and analyze several hundred thousand mosquitoes every year for cities, counties, districts, and companies across the United States and abroad.
-VDCI has the experience, necessary equipment, industry-leading technologies, and capabilities to handle all of your mosquito surveillance and disease monitoring needs.
+VDCI has the experience, necessary mosquito surveillance equipment, industry-leading technologies, and capabilities to handle all of your mosquito surveillance and disease monitoring needs.